openmultiplayer/web/docs/scripting/functions/RedirectDownload.md

 :::note

-This function name starts with a lowercase letter.
+This function was added in SA-MP 0.3.DL R1 and will not work in earlier versions!

 :::